yehia67/documentation/iota-go/0.1/how-to-guides/listen-to-events.md

     ```

 :::success:Congratulations! :tada:
-You're account is now emitting events that you can listen to and act on.
+You're account can now emit events that you can listen to and act on.
 :::

 ## Next steps